 Encourage your student to make contact with departments on campus

 Though it may not always seem like it, students do rely heavily on the encouragement and support that their families offer them while attending college.
-In fact, encouragement from families and parents is seen as one of the main influences of student persistence over other contributing factors.
+In fact, encouragement from families is seen as one of the main influences of student persistence over other contributing factors.

 It is the goal of Transition and Parent Programs at UNC Asheville to provide resources and support to you and your student to make this transition successful and as seamless as possible.
 We offer programming throughout the school year specifically designed for transition students, which includes first generation college students.
 These programs include service opportunities, social engagements, trips in the Asheville area, and informal meet and greets with members of the campus community.
 However, it is up to your student to seek these out and take advantage of everything UNC Asheville has to offer.

 Your student may also need to visit key offices and departments on campus including Admissions, Financial Aid, Advising and Learning Support, and the Registrar.
 Encourage your student to get contact information for those with whom they are working, and to make copies of important paperwork in the event they need to revisit these issues again.